 I will be available as an organist or pianist in Connecticut from mid-October through April.
 During May through October, I will be available in Maine as an organist or pianist.

-I am webmaster for Lake View Estates Homeowners Association, a community in Fayette, Maine, where my wife Liz and I enjoy the incredible beauty and serenity of the north country.
+I am webmaster (and treasurer) for Lake View Estates Homeowners Association, a community in Fayette, Maine, where my wife Liz and I enjoy the incredible beauty and serenity of the north country.